GG666/Lecture/Chapter (C_English).md

 }
 ```

-By this way, we can change the value of the parameters instead of change the value of their copy.
+In this way, we can change the value of the parameters instead of changing the value of their copy.

 ```C++
 #include <stdio.h>